Muhajir

 Cultural Symbols Motifs

-Common symbols include the crescent moon and star, representing Islamic identity, and motifs from Mughal art, reflecting historical influences.
+Common symbols include the Urdu script and motifs from Mughal art, reflecting their historical roots.

 What Brings Joy